Can India achieve its ambitious tuberculosis elimination goal?

 According to the data presented by Union Minister of State for Health and Family Welfare Anupriya Patel in the Rajya Sabha recently, Uttar Pradesh alone reported a staggering 6.7 lakh TB cases last year, continuing its trend as the state with the highest burden.
 Maharashtra (2.14 lakh), Bihar (2.03 lakh), Madhya Pradesh (1.77 lakh), Gujarat (1.29 lakh) and West Bengal (97,332) followed closely.
 Smaller states and Union Territories like Rajasthan (1.68 lakh cases), Delhi (90,281), Telangana (74,711), Punjab (60,456) and Odisha (59,483) have also shown persistent caseloads, reflecting that the burden is not limited to any particular geography.

 Patel said India has made measurable progress in its ambition towards eliminating TB.
 The incidence rate has declined by 17.7% and deaths too saw a 21.4% drop.
 The number of missing cases has reduced from 15 lakh in 2015 to 2.5 lakh in 2023.
-TB treatment coverage has also increased by 32% in the last eight years from 53% to 85% during the eight years, she said.
+TB treatment coverage has also increased by 32% in the last eight years from 53% to 85%, she said.

 In the global health lexicon, ‘elimination’ does not imply zero cases but refers to drastic reduction in incidence to less than one case per million people annually.
 For India, this would mean reducing the annual caseload to fewer than 1,400, a far cry from the over 26 lakh cases reported last year.

-Dr Mishra said the target may not be practically achievable within the next nine months, but it has certainly helped detection of hidden cases which will lead to targeted intervention.
+Dr Mishra said the target may not be practically achievable in the next nine months, but it has certainly helped detection of hidden cases which will lead to targeted intervention.
 “Reaching elimination by 2025 appears overly ambitious given the current incidence levels.
-But even if the goal is missed, the campaign is building essential health infrastructure and awareness that will yield long-term benefits,” he said.
+Even if the goal is missed, the campaign is building essential health infrastructure and awareness that will yield long-term benefits,” he said.

 “Although people carry the bacteria, the disease does not manifest in them and only around 10% of them develop the disease.
 These asymptomatic people keep spreading the disease.
 The need is to screen all patients coming to a doctor or hospital for treatment of any disease to detect latent tuberculosis in them.
-This can be done by using portable X-ray machines.
-The silent carriers will continue to grow and spread the disease unless transmission is stopped through screening,” he said.
+This can be done by using portable X-ray machines,” he said.

 Dr Subhashree Samantaray, associate consultant (infectious diseases) at Manipal Hospitals said drug-resistant TB has become a growing concern.
 It develops in two forms - multi-drug resistant TB (MDR-TB) and extensively drug-resistant TB (XDR-TB), both of which do not respond to the standard first-line drugs.
 Treatment for such cases is more prolonged, toxic, and expensive, requiring specialised care and second-line medications, she said.